 As the student government of Southern Oregon University, and as part of the Oregon Student Association, ASSOU fights for issues that matter to students.
 In 2014, we secured $500,000 from the Oregon Legislature to prevent some cuts to programs and faculty positions at SOU.
 That victory would not have been possible without the persistence and dedication of SOU students.

-- Tuition affordability: tuition at SOU has increased nearly 80% since 2001.
-Cuts in state funding are the #1 reason schools like SOU must raise tuition and make cuts.
+- Reinvestment in Higher Education: cuts in state funding are the #1 reason schools like SOU must raise tuition and make cuts.
 State divestment means fewer opportunities for us and for those who come after.
-During the legislative session in February, ASSOU will lead the Oregon Opportunity Movement to demand reinvestment in public universities and our future.
+ASSOU is leading the Oregon Opportunity Movement to demand reinvestment in public universities and our future.

 - Campus accessibility: students with disabilities should be able to get around campus safely.
 ASSOU is fighting to make the SOU facilities accessible as required by the Americans with Disabilities Act (ADA).

-- Student fee autonomy: each student pays a fee every term that funds non-academic buildings, programs and services, including the Stevenson Union, the Student Health & Wellness Center, and all clubs.
+- Student fee autonomy: each student pays a fee every term that funds clubs, the Stevenson Union, the Student Health & Wellness Center, and many other programs and services.
 To make sure students have full control over how that money is spent, ASSOU is working to improve the fee allocation process.